 Sunshine is a free mood enhancer.
 Spending time in the sun can increase your energy levels and make you feel better.
 This is because sunlight stimulates the brain’s release of serotonin, a hormone associated with a clear focus, increased energy levels, calmness, and improved mood.

 Lack of sun exposure may cause low levels of serotonin which has been linked to seasonal pattern depression, a type of depression associated with a change in seasons.

 Likewise, sun exposure may be effective in the treatment of seasonal depression.
 Research shows that this condition affects approximately 10% of the population worldwide.

 For certain people, lack of sunshine during the winter months may trigger symptoms of depression such as bad moods, overeating, sleeping too much, tiredness, and difficulty in making and keeping friends.
 These symptoms are rare during the warmer months and tend to occur around the same time each year.

-2. Sunlight for better sleep
+2. Sunlight promotes better sleep

 A good night’s sleep is essential for both emotional and physical wellbeing.
 It helps: